 We saved the worst for last.

 But there are better ways.
 Namely, most major U.S. airlines have a co-branded credit card that offers free checked baggage on every flight.
-And many don’t even require you to pay for your flight with that card to get the benefit.
+Many don't even require you to pay for your flight with that card to get the benefit.
+Otherwise, you could just … not check a bag and pack just a carry-on.

 So while you could use your American Express card to wipe out checked baggage fees, there are simply better options to get a bag for free.